Review:

 score is between 0 and 5

 The European Aviation Safety Agency (EASA) is an agency of the European Union responsible for civil aviation safety.
-It promotes the highest common standards of safety and environmental protection in civil aviation in Europe and worldwide.
+It is tasked with ensuring a high and uniform level of safety in civil aviation in Europe.

 Key Features